ricardoaot/favorite-repos/README.md

 ## Video Demo

-you can access to a demo in this link
+You can access to a quick demo in this link:

 ```
 https://www.loom.com/share/95022cbc373d4aa395363d4a5c190897?sid=5b29bcd2-486a-4a22-b361-dde8caa4b697